 Well yes and no.

 Yes, there is a tiny bit of steam escaping, especially if you are cooking on high.
 But that is something that you cannot prevent in any model.
 Heat, steam, and pressure are things that will build up and they have to go somewhere.
-Remember the older slow cookers, which recommended to put a towel underneath the cover to catch some extra moisture escaping the pot.
+Remember the older slow cookers, which recommended putting a towel underneath the cover to catch some extra moisture escaping the pot.

 And no, the producer states that the little hole acts as a vent.
 Think about it.
 It is actually beneficial.
 You are losing a bit of steam, but getting better taste in a trade-off.
 When you are making any kind of soups or sauce, you are always losing a bit of moisture, but what you are getting back is a better, denser, and stronger product and taste.

 So you are winning big with this one.